gravitee-lab/GraviteeCiCdOrchestrator/std-ops/gravitee-lab/deployment/cci-pipeline-defs/dev-repos/lib-docker/gpg-signer/README.md

 ### Most important security consideration : Deployment Rollout of ANY GRAVITEE PRODUCT should not just happen over GIT COMMIT ID, but also on Signatures

-Any GRavitee Product deployement MUST have an automated roll out deployment  made possible over just changing its signature :
+Any Gravitee Product deployement MUST have an automated roll out deployment  made possible over just changing its signature :

 * over GPG Signatures
 * over Notary Signatures (TLS Certificate based signatures)
 * Any TLS Certificatebased signature.